-Refreshers are usually not specifically listed in the offer letter as they are performance-based but more on that later.
+Refreshers are usually not specifically listed in the offer letter as they are performance-based, but more on that later.
 Performance bonuses are expected to be announced shortly, but not specified in May 2021 offer letters.

 Furthermore, understanding the levelling structure at DoorDash can help you compare compensation at competing firms.
 DoorDash follows the same levelling structure as Google; the levels for the SWE role mentioned above are:

 DoorDash has one of the most competitive base salaries in the industry.
 They pay a slight premium relative to Facebook and Google for similar roles (e.g. L4 Software Engineer).
 Even though DoorDash's base salary is better than that of its FAANG counterparts, we've seen them negotiate base salary up significantly, as long as the right levers are in place.
 Similar to most companies that operate in the US, DoorDash pays out base salary twice a month.

 Restricted Stock Units (RSUs)

 DoorDash's RSUs vest evenly throughout the four years.
 This means if you are granted $800K RSUs, you will receive the following:

 DoorDash has historically had a 1-year cliff before the vesting of equity commences.
 This means that on the first anniversary of your role at DoorDash, you get 25% of the initial equity grant, after which all vesting happens quarterly (Feb → May → August → November).
 This is less convenient than Google, which vests every month but certainly better than Amazon, which is back weighted (higher % of equity vest in the 3rd and 4th year at Amazon).
 Note: as of June 2021, DoorDash employees reported that equity will begin vesting quarterly from day 1, instead of a 1-year cliff.